 Take a look at my two favorite real estate crowdfunding platforms.

 Fundrise: A way for accredited and non-accredited investors to diversify into real estate through private eFunds.
-Fundrise has been around since 2012 and has consistently generated steady returns, no matter what the stock market is doing.
+Fundrise has been around since 2012 and now manages over $3.3 billion for over 500,000 investors.
 For most people, investing in a diversified eREIT is the way to go.
+Fundrise invests in residential and industrial real estate in the Sunbelt, where valuations are lower.

 CrowdStreet: A way for accredited investors to invest in individual real estate opportunities mostly in 18-hour cities.
 18-hour cities are secondary cities with lower valuations, higher rental yields, and potentially higher growth due to job growth and demographic trends.
 If you have a lot more capital, you can build you own diversified real estate portfolio.